mknzz/burglary-docs/install.md

 # Installing sk-burglary 3.1

+Before following these steps make sure qb-burglary 2.0 has been removed from your resource folder.

 {: .note }
 Please note that you won't be able to utilize your configurations from qb-burglary 2.0.
 The content within the configuration files has been revamped for better readability and organization.
 Although there are some similarities within the configs, manual replacement will be necessary.